john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 #### Why use pandas?

 Pandas is a powerful tool for handling data and performing data analysis.
 It has a ton of pre-made tools designed to make importing data to your code easier.
-Your data will be loaded into a "data frame", which is a lot like an in-memory table in Excel or a database.
-Once your data is in a data frame, you can easily reorganize it or use it in table-like calculations.
+Once imported, your data will be loaded into a `DataFrame`, which is a lot like a table in a database (or Excel).
+DataFrame objects can be munged, sliced, diced, queried, and joined with other DataFrame objects.
+Pandas is designed to expedite the human side of opening up datasets and dealing with what you find.

 ## iPython